lynnlangit/Hello-AWS-Data-Services/0a_aws_client_setups/README.md

 - Use AWS SDK
     - Select your language, i.e. node, Python, etc...
     - Download the AWS SDK for your language - for node -- https://aws.amazon.com/sdk-for-node-js/
+    - (Optional) if using VSCode, there are a number of useful AWS add-ins
+        - use `aws cli configure` for quick configuration of login credentials = use `aws-cloudformation-yaml` to lint CF templates
+        - use `VSCode Terraform AWS` to link TF templates, also `Terraform Autocomplete`
+        - use `Stackery Serverless Tools` to draw executable infrastructure
+        - use `AWS Amplify API` to add Amplify API code snippets
     - (Alternate) create an AWS Cloud9 IDE instance -- https://aws.amazon.com/cloud9/

 - Use 3rd party client